 We are invested in the community.
 We want our research to have direct and positive implications for all members of the ASD community.
 If you have been diagnosed with ASD, or you know someone with ASD, your involvement couldl benefit both you, and the broader ASD community.

-Our clinic is based at the University of Sydney's Brain and Mind Research Institute in Camperdown.
+Our clinic is based at the University of Sydney's Brain and Mind Research Centre in Camperdown.
 It is for children and young adults with a diagnosis of Autism, PDD-NOS or Asperger's disorder.
 Currently, we run programs for toddlers from 3 years of age through to young adults up to 30 years old.